-Almost 60% of people find a long distance relationship more stressful than relocating to live with their partner.
+Almost 60% of people find a long-distance relationship more stressful than relocating to live with their partner.

 So, Why Do People Move?

 Overall, people seem to approach the decision to relocate with their heads rather than their hearts.
-They seem to see moving as a big commitment.
-After all, it means changing their routine, finding a new home, storing their belongings and making new friends.
+They see moving as a big commitment.
+After all, it means changing their routine, finding a new home, storing their belongings, and making new friends.
 But overall, people are willing to make the change if the payoff is worth it.
 In many cases, all it takes is a chance at a job or a person to spend their lives with.